 - How would your spending likely change if you had more money?
 (They would likely spend more money.)

 - In general, is spending good for the economy?
 (Yes, more spending can lead to more production of goods and services.
 More production can lead to more jobs and income for people.
 This chain of events results in an expanding economy.)

 - If more money results in more spending, and more spending can cause economic growth, why shouldn’t the government continuously add money to the economy?
 (Answers will vary.)

 - Distribute the Funny Money (or beans) to students in a random fashion.
 Attempt to make sure that the amount of money students receive is varied (2 to 6 bills [or beans] each) to ensure that someone wins the auction rather than it ending in a tie.

 - Display Slide 4.
-Tell the students they will participate in an activity designed to help them understand the role of money in the economy.
+Tell the students they will participate in an activity designed to help them understand the role of money, and spending, in the economy.
 Explain the rules for the auction:

 - Three items will be auctioned (by the teacher).